ubghacking/ubghacking.github.io/_posts/2021-08-09-nanobyte-oswe-review.markdown

 <h2>3.
 The Labs</h2>

 I decided to purchase the 60 days of labs.
 I read many comments that stated one could easily do the entire course in 30 days.
 However I have a family, with kids and dogs and cats.
 I knew I would not be at my PC every night, and that I needed to take breaks, especially since I took booked this course over the holidays.
 Take whatever you are comfortable with, but the breaks between modules helped keep mine and my family’s sanity.
 I read the PDF, going through each module, and then would play the videos and follow along with my labs.
 I completed most extra miles - but should have completed every extra mile at this stage.
-The extra miles are key to helping me understand taking that extra step and discovering vulnerabilities on my own.
+The extra miles werr key to help me understand going the extra step and discovering vulnerabilities on my own.
 Take the time, and do every extra mile you can.

 I think the labs were great, for the most part.
 There were some instances of Offensive Security going above the novices (like me) and providing a statement, such as "And by reviewing the source code one could find this vulnerability...", or something along that line.
 However, I have never reviewed source code, and it was difficult to understand how anyone would identify that as a vulnerability!
 Read between the lines, and get the message before glancing over and continuing.
 This will help you come exam time.